Developer Guide

 Implementation

-classes respectively, removing a particular field of information from the Person
+This deleteinfo command is facilitated by DeleteInfoCommand and DeleteInfoCommandParser.
+They extend the Command and Parser classes respectively, removing a particular field of information from the Person object.

 -